 What is your primary purpose for long range scope.

-I just wrote a proposal for training to a businessman from the East coast that has neck issues requiring him to shoot from bench rest position.
+I recently wrote a proposal for training to a businessman from the East coast that has neck issues requiring him to shoot from bench rest position.
 He does not plan to hunt or compete in PRS.
 He knew of Brian Litz, but was not the “engineer-type” who enjoys and understands every page of Applied Ballistics.
 He will never hand load.

 I got the feeling he does not have two $60-million jets for personal travel, however he has a few homes in different states and seems financially “comfortable.”
 Based on my assumptions of his price preferences, this is what I sent him.